inyokaproject/docker-setup/README.md

 prepare
 -------

+ * check whether docker swarm is alrady enabled on your machine
+  `docker system info | grep Swarm`
+ * if not, enable it via `docker swarm init`

-Inside a directory of your choice run
+Inside a directory of your choice clone the required repositories
 ```
 git clone git@github.com:inyokaproject/docker-setup.git . # take note of the '.'
 git clone git@github.com:inyokaproject/inyoka.git